-Aerial view of us moving the chickens from one paddock to another.
+Aerial view of how we move our chickens.
 The circle on the right is where the chickens were (you can see how they have eaten a lot of the grass there), and the circle on the left is where they are moving to.
 They happily run into the new paddock to get fresh grass and bugs.

-Aerial view of moving our turkeys.
+Aerial view of how we move our turkeys.
 You can see the lighter circles are where the turkeys have been.
-Turkeys love eating grass!
+Turkeys eat a lot of grass.

 Another view of how we move our chickens.
 It is hard to believe, but there are 1000 chickens in this picture.
 They were scared of the drone, so they hid under the wagons.
 This is the same thing they do when hawks come around.